 The sensors consist of a torsion shaft.
-Depending on design, the mechanical connection possibilities are square or hexagon connections.
-The torsion shaft, applied with two strain gauge full bridges, is bedded in a housing through ball bearings.
+The connection is carried out by a belt pulley and a shaft with feather key.
+The torsion shaft is applied with strain gauges.
 For the signal transmission and/or the supply of the strain gauge full bridges, a rotating transformer, according to the principle of a transformer, is arranged in the sensor.
 For supply and measuring signal conditioning, electronics are integrated in the stator and the rotor.